Snater/CLNDR2/README.md

 ## Data provided to the Template

-The data passed to the template depends on whether a custom interval is configured (using the `lengthOfTime` option).
+The data passed to the template depends on whether custom pagination is configured (using the `pagination` option).

 ### Default Configuration